 ACV contains healthy bacteria, filled with prebiotics, that help to boost your chickens immune system.

-A little bit in your chickens water, once a month for 7 days, will help ward off pathogens of coccidiosis, E-coli and staphylococcus aureus.
+A little bit of ACV in your chickens water, once a month for 7 days, will help ward off pathogens of coccidiosis, E-coli and staphylococcus aureus.
 1 TBS ACV for each 1 gallon of water is the proper ratio.

 3. ACV Benefits: Increases calcium absorption.